lbrn/lbrn-jekyll/events/workshop/registration.markdown

 #### Wednesday, May 17, 2017 is the deadline to register for lodging.

-*Participation (Lodging) will be supported for LBRN faculty, graduate students, undergraduate students, and core members however travel expenses (mileage, transportation, meals to-from) will **_not_** be supported.
-Lunch and light snakes at the event will be provided.
+*Participation (Lodging) will be supported for LBRN faculty, graduate students, undergraduate students, and core members however travel expenses (mileage, transportation, meals to-from) will _not_ be supported.
+Lunch and light snacks at the event will be provided.
 We will extend this to our PUI campuses for participants from those institutions.*

 <div class="well">
   <p class="text-error">